adriaag/GESSI-SLR/README.md

 ```
 NOTE: password inserted must be encrypted with BCrypt encoder.
 If not, login for the inserted user wonn't be possible.

-## How I recover server credentials?
+## How do I recover server credentials?
 1. Establish connection with the server (ssh)
 2. Execute:
    ```shell